 2. Automatic Bids for Conference Champs

-Ohio State Buckeye fans biggest complaint was their team was left out of the playoffs despite the fact they won their conference, something Alabama didn’t do, but the Crimson Tide were in based on merit alone.
+Ohio State Buckeye fans’ biggest complaint was their team being left out of the 2017 and 2018 playoff despite winning the Big The Conference, something Alabama didn’t do, but the Crimson Tide reached the CFP based on merit alone.
 (Although in the 2016 College Football Playoff, Ohio State got in without winning the Big Ten themselves that year, but I digress.)
-Making the top six seeds conference champions, and adding two at large bids would solve those problems.
-For example with this past year, Georgia and Alabama would probably still get in, but so would UCF and Ohio State under this format.
+Making the top five seeds major conference champions, and adding three at large bids would solve those problems.

 Instead of having fans travel halfway across the country to see their team play, the top four seeds should be able to host home games.
-In this year’s playoffs, Alabama, Clemson, Notre Dame and Michigan can all host home games, while the other four teams left, which could include Georgia and Oklahoma, would have to play road games against a more deserving top-four seed.
+Imagine if LSU, Ohio State, Clemson and Oklahoma played home games in 2019, while the other four teams left, including Georgia, Oregon, Baylor and Wisconsin, would play road games against a more deserving top-four seed.

 Expand the playoff, reward conference champions, get some Power 5 underdogs in the mix, and let’s see a playoff game atmosphere to showcase incredible fan bases at home stadiums.